eriksql/financial-expense-analyser/README.md

 # Financial Expense Analyzer

-## Screenshot
+## Output

 ![Expense Chart](output/expenses_chart.png)

 A beginner-friendly Data Engineering project built with Python and Pandas.

-## Project Objective
+## Overview

-Analyze personal financial expenses and generate useful insights, including:

-- Total expenses
-- Average expense
+This project analyzes personal financial expenses using Python, Pandas, and Matplotlib.
+It loads expense data from a CSV file, calculates key financial statistics, groups expenses by category, and generates a bar chart to help visualize spending patterns.

+### Key Features

+* Calculate total expenses
+* Calculate the average expense
-- Expenses by category
+* Group expenses by category
-- Highest spending category
+* Identify the highest spending category
-- Bar chart visualization
+* Generate a bar chart for data visualization

 ## Technologies